25 Shocking Facts About Your House You Never Knew

 "If it is placed near a heat source or window that allows a lot of light in, the reading can be incorrect, making the thermostat turn the system on and making the house uncomfortable."
 Her recommendation?
 Keep it in a hallway and away from direct sunlight, windows, or doors.

-If your house is going on the market, you might want to freshen up your front door with some black paint first.
-According to a report from Zillow, homes with black or gray front doors fetched $6,271 more than anticipated.
+If your house is up for sale, you might want to freshen your front door with some black paint first.
+According to a 2018 report from Zillow, homes with black or gray front doors fetched $6,271 more than anticipated.